2021 TCR Japan Touring Car Series

 The 2021 TCR Japan Touring Car Series season was the third season of the TCR Japan Touring Car Series.
 The series supported the 2021 Super Formula Championship.

 Teams and drivers

-Yokohama is set to be the official tyre supplier.
+Yokohama was the official tyre supplier.

 Race calendar and results

 The calendar was announced on 10 February 2021 with 6 confirmed dates with all rounds held in Japan and supporting the Super Formula Championship.